 - NEW!
 Chapter 6: Newton’s Lab is a simulation of the motion of stars and planets in space that teaches the concept of gravity.

 - NEW!
 Chapter 10 has a variety of new examples that intend to inspire further projects, such as:

 - Lifts is a start of lifts simulation that can be continued into its own project.

-- Boids is a demo showing flocking behavior through the motion of birds.
+- Boids is a demo showing flocking behaviour through the motion of birds.

-- Circles makes patterns in different colors on the screen with moving circles.
+- Circles makes patterns in different colours on the screen with moving circles.

 - Explosion demonstrates a sophisticated explosion effect.

 - Breakout is the beginning of the classic breakout game with an interesting visual effect.